azouaoui-cv/inzouzouwetrust.github.io/blog/PARIS_AI7.md

 * **Homomorphic Encryption** that enables doing maths with cyphers.
 There are multiple variants of Homomorphic Encryption but it is painfully slow.
-* **Multi-Party Computation** that splits a big number into shares to con- duct peer-to-peer computation.
+* **Multi-Party Computation** that splits a big number into shares to conduct peer-to-peer computation.
 This option is much faster than Homomorphic Encryption.

 ### Questions